Brain Tumour Foundation of Canada

 Finances

-Brain Tumour Foundation of Canada has donations and special events revenue of $2.8m in F2020.
-The charity received $348k in government funding representing 12% of total revenues.
-Administrative costs are 8% of revenues (less investment income) and fundraising costs are 15% of donations and special events.
-This results in total overhead spending of 23%.
-For every dollar donated, 77 cents go to the cause.
-This falls inside of Ci’s reasonable range for overhead spending.
+In 2023 Brain Tumour Foundation of Canada received $3.9m in donations and special events fundraising.
+Administrative costs are 7% of revenues (excluding investment income).
+Fundraising costs are 15% of donations.
+This results in total overhead spending of 22%.
+For every dollar donated, 78 cents are available to go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

 Financial Review